 So, when this article refers to an ability being a Double, a Triple or a Quad, it refers to this system.
 It might sound a bit confusing, but takes no time to get used to when you start playing

-There are 12 different fighter types in the Slaves to Darkness warband roster, and they fall into the following categories:
+There are 13 different Leaders and 12 fighter types in the Slaves to Darkness warband roster, and they fall into the following categories:

 Chaos Marauders (55-140 points):